 Defective Drugs and Medical Devices

-We count on prescription and over-the-counter drugs and medical devices to help us feel better and recover from illnesses and health conditions.
-However, when drugs and medical devices don’t work as intended, they may cause more harm than good.
-While it is expected that a drug may have some side effects, when these side effects are fatal or cause major organ damage, the drug manufacturer must be held accountable.
+We trust prescription and over-the-counter drugs and medical devices to aid our recovery from illnesses and health conditions.
+But when these products fail, they can do more harm than good.
+While we anticipate some drug side effects, fatal or severely damaging side effects mean we must hold the drug manufacturer accountable.

 Faulty Children’s Products